madslaz/Burp-Suite-Certified-Practitioner/Cross-site_scripting.md

 - `</select><svg onload=alert(1)>`, `storeId=Paris</select><body onload=alert(1)>`

-## DOM XSS in jQuery anchor href attribute sink using location.search source
+## DOM XSS in jQuery anchor href attribute sink using `location.search` source
+- Test

 ## Miscellaneous Notes
-- Chrome version 92 onward, cross-origin iframes are prevented from calling alert().
+- Chrome version 92 onward, cross-origin iframes are prevented from calling `alert()`.
 PoC payload needs to be altered, so using something like print() function.
 - A source is a JS property that accepts data that is potentially attacker-controlled.
 An example of a source is the `location.search` property because it reads input from the query string, which is relatively simple for an attacker to control.
   - Ultimately, any source controlled by the attacker is a potential source.
 Including the referring URL (exposed by the `document.referrer` string), the user's cookies (exposed by `document.cookie` string), and web messages.
 - A sink is a potentially dangerous JS function or DOM object that can cause undesirable effects if attacker-controlled data is passed to it.
 For example, the `eval()` function is a sink because it processes the argument that is passed to it as JS.
 An example of an HTML sink is `document.body.innerHTML` because it potentially allows an attacker to inject malicious HTML and execute arbitrary JS.